mleonardallen/CarND-Vehicle-Detection/README.md

 To bring feature extraction time down, I implimented a suggestion from the project hints, running the `hog` function only once on the entire image.
 However, I found this took several seconds to run on the entire image, and the effect is compounded when searching multiple scales.

-This led me to discover the (OpenCV Version of HOG)[http://docs.opencv.org/2.4/modules/gpu/doc/object_detection.html], and after reading that OpenCV could be up to (30x faster)[http://bbabenko.tumblr.com/post/56701676646/when-hogs-py], I decided to give it a try.
+This led me to discover the [OpenCV Version of HOG](http://docs.opencv.org/2.4/modules/gpu/doc/object_detection.html), and after reading that OpenCV could be up to [30x faster](http://bbabenko.tumblr.com/post/56701676646/when-hogs-py), I decided to give it a try.
 With the `OpenCV HOG` in place, I found similar results.
 Extracting features for around 1000 windows now took only `0.2s`.
 The bottleneck now became the classifer.

 ##### Prediction Time (Round Two)

 To bring my prediction time down even further, I started looking into classifiers other than SVM.
 My thoughts here is that perhaps the data is just to noisy for SVM to perform well.

-In addition, while training time isn't necessarily my primary concern, the (Scikit-Learn SCV Documentation)[http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html] indicates that SVMs do not scale well with large datasets.
+In addition, while training time isn't necessarily my primary concern, the [Scikit-Learn SVM Documentation](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) indicates that SVMs do not scale well with large datasets.

 > The implementation is based on libsvm.
 The fit time complexity is more than quadratic with the number of samples which makes it hard to scale to dataset with more than a couple of 10000 samples.